Marcelooll/SiteWarnExtension/README.md

 ## 💻 How to Use

-1.Get a free API key from the [VirusTotal](https://www.virustotal.com/gui/join-us) website 2.Open the scripts/api.js file and insert your API key 3.Click the SiteWarn icon in the Chrome toolbar 4.Press "Scan Current Site" to analyze the active page 5.View the security scan results
+1. Get a free API key from the [VirusTotal](https://www.virustotal.com/gui/join-us) website
+2. Open the scripts/api.js file and insert your API key
+3. Click the SiteWarn icon in the Chrome toolbar
+4. Press "Scan Current Site" to analyze the active page
+5. View the security scan results
-6.Optionally, add trusted websites to your whitelist
+6. Optionally, add trusted websites to your whitelist

 ## ⚙️ Technical Details